How to Create Compelling B2B Blog Posts That Build Audiences and Convert Customers

 How To Make Your Posts Data-DrivenWhen something is ‘compelling’, it’s interesting, irrefutable, convincing.
 Data can represent all of these things, which is why it’s so useful in B2B content.
 A data-driven blog post can be directly related to your product or service, as in a case study, for example.
 You can and should also publish data that reveals something interesting about your industry, as in original research or an original study.
 You can collect and collate data from other credible sources to create unique posts.
 And use this data to back up arguments within all of your content.
 Visual representations of data are particularly compelling as they can demonstrate aspects such as comparisons and change over time.
 Plus, they stick in the mind of the reader.
 Graphics are an essential element of quality content.

 How To Create Expert, Authoritative ContentB2B audiences require expert content because of the types of subject matter involved.
 They’re looking for a solution to a problem.
 So, if they’re going to take advice from a piece of content and invest time or money when they apply it in real life, they need to know it’s solid advice that they can trust.
 This notion has been reflected in Google’s algorithm updates of recent years, in particular, the 2018 Medic update and June 2019 broad core algorithm update.
-Rankings were affected where sites required expertise, including a decent chunk of sites related to business or finance:
+Rankings were affected where sites required expertise, including a decent chunk of sites related to business or finance: The point is, it’s more important than ever to create content that displays expertise and authoritativeness.
+To do this, again, you need to focus on creating in-depth, quality content that’s backed by evidence and catered to your audience’s needs.
+But also, you should build the credibility of your authors and site as a whole.
+Check your authority for free using MozBar.
+You’ll see a domain authority rating and spam score like so: Naturally, you’ll want to work on increasing your authority and reducing your spam score.

 How To Keep Scanners On The PageA blog post made up of just a wall of text is going to turn people off.
 Some people will read every word of your blog post, but many will simply scan the post for the information they require.
 So, if your text isn’t easy-to-digest then they will bounce.
 An easy-to-read format includes: